Seraticin

 Seraticin is an antibiotic discovered by scientists at Swansea University able to inhibit 12 different strains of methicillin-resistant Staphylococcus aureus (MRSA), as well as E. coli and C. difficile.
 The research was funded by the charity Action Medical Research, with support from the Rosetrees Trust.
-Seraticin was isolated as a compound of less than 500 Da molecular weight from the maggot secretions of the common green bottle fly (Lucilia sericata).
-It was patented in 2010 and has the empirical formula C_{10}H_{16}N_{6}O_{9}, but its chemical identity is unknown.
+Seraticin was isolated as a compound of less than 500 Da molecular weight from the maggot secretions of the common green bottle fly (Lucilia sericata) It was patented in 2010 and has the molecular formula C_{10}H_{16}N_{6}O_{9}, but its chemical identity is unknown.

+It is speculated that mechanism of action for seraticin is inhibition of septal formation and cell division.